-- 3.1 The organisation - 3.2 The organisation may a fits money or property to its member or fice arers.
-The only time it can do this has been done to the pays for work that a member or for the organisation.
-The pays nent must be a reasonable or for ork has been done.

-- 3.3 A member of the organisation can only get money bactering is a state or he has paid for or on behalf of the organisation - 3.4 Members or office bearers of the organ on d ot has ghts over things that belong to the organisation.
+- 3.1 The organisation will keep a record of everything it owns. - 3.2 The organisation may not give any of its money or property to its members or office bearers.
+The only time it can do this is when it pays for work that a member or office bearer has done for the organisation.
+The payment must be a reasonable amount for the work that has been done. - 3.3 A member of the organisation can only get money back from the organisation for expenses that she or he has paid for or on behalf of the organisation. - 3.4 Members or office bearers of the organisation do not have rights over things that belong to the organisation.

-4. Membership and Ge
+4. Membership and General Meetings

-- 4.1 If a person wants to become ber of the organisation, she or he will have to ask the organisation's management comment committee has the right to say no. - 4.2 Members of the organisation must attend its annual general meetings.
+- 4.1 If a person wants to become a member of the organisation, she or he will have to ask the organisation's management committee.
+The management committee has the right to say no. - 4.2 Members of the organisation must attend its annual general meetings.
 At the annual general meeting members exercise their right to determine the policy of the organisation.